JovianX/helm-release-plugin/README.md

 #### SET TTL

-Sets the TTL of a release, afterwhich the release is deleted.
-Provide `<RELEASE-NAME>` and  `--set` to set the release TTL time using `date` fromat.
+Sets the TTL of a release, after which the release is deleted.
+Provide `<RELEASE-NAME>` and  `--set` to set the release TTL time using `date` format.
 ```
 helm release ttl <RELEASE NAME> --set <DATE>
 ```

- For example to schedule deletion of a release in `five minutes`, run:
+ For example to schedule deletion of a release in `five minutes, run:
 ```
 helm release ttl redis --set='5 minutes'
 cronjob.batch/redis-ttl created